-

-For cannabis growers that have been nurturing a plant for a long period of time, trimming can be a great way to connect with it while improving the quality and shape of the buds.
-On the other hand, many casual growers view trimming cannabis as more of a boring chore than a satisfying step in the cultivation process.
+For cannabis growers who have been nurturing a plant for a long period of time, trimming can be a great way to connect with it while improving the quality and shape of the buds.
+On the other hand, many casual growers view trimming cannabis as more of a tedious chore than a satisfying step in the cultivation process.

-To make this vital step in the cultivation process less monotonous, we've prepared the ultimate weed trimming guide for cannabis growers.
-Read on to learn the best approach to trimming your plants, along with exclusive trimming tips and tool recommendations.
+To make this vital step in the cultivation process less monotonous, we've prepared the ultimate weed-trimming guide for cannabis growers.
+Read on to learn the best approach to trimming your plants and exclusive tips and tool recommendations.

 What's the Point of Trimming Your Weed?